 Lime Curd Ingredients

-Zest of 1 large or two small limes
+- Zest of 1 large or two small Key limes

-Take ½ of the cookies and flip them upside down where the flat surface is facing up .
+- Take half of the macaron shells and flip them upside down where the flat surface is facing up .

 - Using a small spoon or a pastry bag, place a dollop of curd on the cookie, filling it enough to where the curd covers ¾ of the cookie, leaving edges of the cookie visible.